navapbc/template-infra/docs/infra/set-up-aws-accounts.md

   prod --> my_aws_account
 ```

-A more complex project might have separate AWS accounts for environment, enhancing security by isolating each environment into completely separate AWS accounts.
-This mapping might look like this:
+A more complex project might have separate AWS accounts for environment, enhancing security by isolating each environment into completely separate AWS accounts:

 ```mermaid
 flowchart TD